Former CEO and Chairman of the Board, Duke Energy (Deceased)

 Prior to becoming a CEO, Rogers served as deputy general counsel for litigation and enforcement for the Federal Energy Regulatory Commission (FERC); executive vice president of interstate pipelines for the Enron Gas Pipeline Group; and as a partner in the Washington, D.C., law office of Akin Gump Strauss Hauer & Feld.
 Rogers has also served as assistant to the chief trial counsel at FERC; as a law clerk for the Supreme Court of Kentucky; and as assistant attorney general for the Commonwealth of Kentucky, where he advocated for the state's consumers in gas, electric and telephone rate cases.
 Rogers was also a reporter for the Lexington (Kentucky) Herald-Leader for three years.

-In the course of his career, Rogers has served on the boards of directors of eight Fortune 500 companies, and is currently a director of Cigna Corp. and Applied Materials Inc. In 2010 and 2011, he was named by the National Association of Corporate Directors' Directorship magazine to its annual Directorship 100, recognizing the most influential people in corporate governance.
-Rogers also serves on the boards of the Aspen Institute, Brookings Institute, Duke University's Nicholas Institute for Environmental Policy Solutions, The Nature Conservancy and Asia Society.
-He also serves on a number of advisory boards including Bloomberg’s Clean Energy Finance Group.
-Rogers is also a lifetime member of the Council on Foreign Relations.
+In the course of his career, Rogers has served on the boards of directors of eight Fortune 500 companies.
+In 2010 and 2011, he was named by the National Association of Corporate Directors' Directorship Magazine to its annual Directorship 100, recognizing the most influential people in corporate governance.
+Rogers served on the boards of the Aspen Institute, Brookings Institute, Duke University's Nicholas Institute for Environmental Policy Solutions, The Nature Conservancy and Asia Society.
+He also served on a number of advisory boards including Bloomberg’s Clean Energy Finance Group.
+Rogers was a lifetime member of the Council on Foreign Relations.

-Rogers has been recognized as an outspoken and accessible voice for business, earning the reputation as a "CEO Statesman."
+Rogers was recognized as an outspoken and accessible voice for business, earning the reputation as a "CEO Statesman."
 In 2009, Newsweek named him one of "The 50 Most Powerful People in the World."
-He has testified more than 20 times before U.S. Congressional Committees, and addressed international forums including the United Nations General Assembly, the World Economic Forum and the Clinton Global Initiative.
+He testified more than 20 times before U.S. Congressional Committees, and addressed international forums including the United Nations General Assembly, the World Economic Forum and the Clinton Global Initiative.

-In the U.S., he was chairman of the Edison Electric Institute (EEI) when it changed its position to support federal climate change legislation in 2007.
+He was chairman of the Edison Electric Institute (EEI) when it changed its position to support federal climate change legislation in 2007.
 He served on the executive committee of EEI.
-He was also the founding chairman of the Institute for Electric Efficiency, former co-chair and current board member of the Alliance to Save Energy and past co-chair of the National Action Plan for Energy Efficiency.
-He was a former member of the Boards of the Institute of Nuclear Power Operations and the World Association of Nuclear Operators.
+He was also the founding chairman of the Institute for Electric Efficiency, a co-chair and board member of the Alliance to Save Energy and a co-chair of the National Action Plan for Energy Efficiency.
+He was a member of the Boards of the Institute of Nuclear Power Operations and the World Association of Nuclear Operators.

 Rogers earned Bachelor of Business Administration and Juris Doctor degrees from the University of Kentucky, where he was a member of the Kentucky Law Journal and Beta Gamma Sigma National Honor Society.